A Step by Step Process to DDD Eligibility Go Bag

 Individuals must be 18 or older to apply for Division services.
 Individuals who meet functional criteria must also be 21 years of age and *Medicaid eligible before they can begin receiving services from the Division of Developmental Disabilities.

 When you apply, remember to add all available documents to the intake packet.
-These could include:
+Depending on which application (see above) you are using to apply for services, documentation could include: